(888) 552-6760 SCHEDULE AN APPOINTMENT

 Genomic testing hasn’t been performed.
 If genomic test results reveal a genetic mutation or some other alteration that can be targeted with a drug, this opens up the possibility of targeted therapy.
 This may be done as part of a clinical trial.
 If genomic testing was attempted on an insufficient amount of biopsy tissue, a liquid biopsy may be an alternative.
 If you’re a candidate, these treatments may significantly affect your quality of life and long-term prognosis; you want to know if they’re an option for you.

 You’re interested in clinical trials.
 Clinical trials may be an option if you have advanced cancer or if your cancer isn’t responding to treatment.
 If you qualify, a clinical trial may be a way to try a promising treatment option that’s not yet approved for your specific cancer type.
-CTCA® currently participates in 12 lung cancer clinical trials.
-We’re also one of the largest U.S. contributors to the Targeted Agent and Profiling Utilization Registration (TAPUR) study The study's aim is to improve our understanding of how commercially available anti-cancer drugs perform on a broader range of cancers, by matching the drugs to tumors with specific genomic mutations that the drugs are designed to target.
+City of Hope is one of the largest U.S. contributors to the Targeted Agent and Profiling Utilization Registration (TAPUR) study The study's aim is to improve researchers' understanding of how commercially available anti-cancer drugs perform on a broader range of cancers, by matching the drugs to tumors with specific genomic mutations that the drugs are designed to target.

 You’re seeking peace of mind.
 No matter where you are in your cancer journey, an independent confirmation of your diagnosis and treatment plan may provide peace of mind; that’s reason enough to warrant a second opinion.
 Having experts in your type of lung cancer look at your case may also result in treatment recommendations your doctor may not have previously considered.